AnyChart/docs.anychart.com/Gauges/Linear_Gauge.md

 To create all types of linear gauges, you can use a basic constructor: {api:anychart.gauges#linear}linear(){api}.
 Also, AnyChart supports three special constructors with presetes of tank, led, and thermometer gauges: {api:anychart.gauges#tank}tank(){api}, {api:anychart.gauges#led}led(){api}, {api:anychart.gauges#thermometer}thermometer(){api}.
 These presets define the visual style of a gauge and the type of its pointer (see the [Pointers](#pointers) section below).

-In the following sample the four available constructors are used to create gauges of four types, each with its own type of pointer:
+In the following sample, the four available constructors are used to create gauges of four types, each with its own type of pointer:

 {sample}GAUGE\_Linear\_01{sample}